Joyland Amusement Park, Decatur, Illinois. (1963-1975)

-Joyland Amusement Park in Nelson Park (Lakeshore Drive and South 22nd Street) was a small, independent amusement park.
-It was said that the rides were carnival-type, rickety, and not really that thrilling.
+Joyland Amusement Park in Nelson Park (Lakeshore Drive and South 22nd Street) was a small, independent amusement park owned and operated by Leroy Schrader and his wife, Nellie.

-Joyland was best described as a permanent carnival, the kind that pop-up in parking lots and churches in the summer.
+Joyland was best described as a permanent carnival that pops up in parking lots and churches in the summer.
 Little kids loved this park.
-In 1975 the park sold its equipment because the park district didn't have the funds to repair the rides or operate the park any longer.
+In 1960 the park sold its equipment because the park district didn't have the funds to repair the rides or operate the park any longer.

 No comments: